dryu99/boonwegig-pub/README.md

 Frontend TODOs
 - [ ] create an About page
   - [ ] outline participation instructions (#boonwegig)
+    - [ ] decide on whether or not its a good idea to have this on my site lol. maybe better to keep it lowkey via email
   - [ ] add a "last edited" footnote so people are aware of updates
+- [ ] think about how you want to handle displaying artist info
+  - [ ] sending to another page seems annoying, but hover tooltip won't work well on mobile
+  - [ ] add tracking (want to see country stats)

+Marketing TODOs
+- [x] before site is formally deployed, reach out to organizers and ask them if its okay to scrape data from their accounts... or maybe not and say fuck it ill do it myself.
+  - yeah do first apologize later.

 Notes
 - i should have a personal guideline for scraping phase that i won't go 110% to collect data that is unreasonably difficult to collect e.g. only in image